xplshn/bigdl/README.md

 [![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/xplshn/bigdl?include_prereleases)](https://github.com/xplshn/bigdl/releases/latest)
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/xplshn/bigdl)

 BigDL is a sophisticated, Golang-based rewrite of the original [BDL](https://github.com/xplshn/Handyscripts/blob/master/bdl), it is like a package manager, but without the hassle of dependencies nor the bloat, every binary provided is statically linked.
 This tool is made to operate on Linux systems, BigDL is particularly well-suited for embedded systems, with support for both Amd64 AND Aarch64.
+Optionally, it works under Android too, but you'll have to set $INSTALL_DIR and $BIGDL_CACHE if you aren't running it under Termux, since depending the Android version and the ROM used, directories vary and the user's permission to modify them too.

 ##### Why?
  > “I tend to think the drawbacks of dynamic linking outweigh the advantages for many (most?) applications.” – John Carmack